OfficeDev/office-js-docs-pr/docs/outlook/autolaunch.md

 1. Save your changes.

 > [!IMPORTANT]
-> At present, imports are not supported in the JavaScript file that implements the handling for event-based activation.
+> Windows: At present, imports are not supported in the JavaScript file where you implement the handling for event-based activation.

 ## Try it out